 Secure the scene – The site of any serious accident should be secured as quickly as possible.
 Employers should limit access to the scene of the incident to preserve evidence and avoid secondary accidents.
 They should also secure and save any equipment or materials involved in the incident.

-Report the accident – The employer should speak with witnesses to get their individual accounts of the accident, take photos where it took place, and comply with all OSHA reporting and recordkeeping regulations.
+Report the accident – The employer should speak with witnesses to get their individual accounts of the accident, take photos of where it took place, and comply with all OSHA reporting and recordkeeping regulations.
 Employers are required to prepare and maintain records of work-related injuries and illnesses using the OSHA form 300.
 All employers are required to notify OSHA when an employee is killed on the job or suffers a work-related hospitalization, amputation, or loss of an eye.
 It is federally mandated that a fatality must be reported within 8 hours of the accident—while a hospitalization, amputation, or loss of an eye must be reported within 24 hours.
 Employers should take care to be accurate and truthful in the report; if OSHA believes that the initial accident report has any discrepancies or inaccuracies, it may impose fines or penalties.
 Additionally, a state-specific “First Notice of Loss” should be filed with the company’s workers’ compensation insurance carrier within 24 hours of the accident.
 Ideally, the employer and injured employee should both be on the phone when filing the notice, but if the employee is unable the employer may call on their own.

 Ensure appropriate medical attention is administered – The employer should confirm that the employee has received appropriate medical treatment—particularly if he or she suffered a sprain, strain, or neck or and back injury.
 These more severe injuries typically result in the most lost time and highest claim costs.